clarionut/Audio-Player-for-Synthesizer/README.md

 <img width="25%" height="25%" src="https://github.com/clarionut/Audio-Player-for-Synthesizer/blob/main/pictures/Audio%20Player%20Panel.jpg">

 I'm not sure that this will be a particularly useful synth module, but I wanted to experiment using FETs as switches to allow external control.
+Somewhat to my surprise this works perfectly, with the switches being triggered by the rising edge of input pulses.
 Also the Kebidu units are very cheap - I got two for around £5 including shipping.

 ### Details
 The Schematics folder contains pictures of the kicad schematic, the stripboard layout I used to build the module and a proposed PCB layout.
 Note that I haven't had the PCB fabricated, so use this at your own risk!
 The kicad project itself is in the AudioPlayer folder.